Wodie/p25link/README.md

 # P25NX_v2 Software

+P25NX2 is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25NX, P25Link, and P25-MMDVM.
+It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.

+To configure your Cisco router, please follow the P25NX router setup.
+If you only want to connect to P25-MMDVM, you only need to setup STUN.

-To use the p25nx_v2 program copy files to your Raspberry path /opt/p25nx2.
+To use the p25nx2 program copy files to your Raspberry path /opt/p25nx2.

 To run the configuration menu: